OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 ### Some history, to predict the future
 In the scope we are considering here, the first to emerge was `C`.
-It is the `native` language of Unix, the Unix system is 100% written in C. The sources of Unix were (are) available on the system, this was early open source.
+It is the `native` language of Unix, the Unix operating system is 100% written in C. The sources of Unix were (are) available on the system, this was early open source.

 It later gave birth to Linux.